hawry/events-are-square/README.md

 `go get github.com/hawry/events-are-square`
 or clone this repository.
 ### Dependencies
-Make sure you have all the dependencies installed on your system by changing directory to the source-location of EAS and type:
+Make sure you have all the dependencies installed on your system by changing directory to the source-location of EaS and type:
 `go get -u`

 ### Build
 `go build`

 ## Usage
-The idea is that EAS will act as a proxy between Google (or the provider of your choice) and SquareSpace.
-Start the EAS-server on a publically available server and then import a webcalendar in Google by using the EAS-as proxy:
+The idea is that EaS will act as a proxy between Google (or the provider of your choice) and SquareSpace.
+Start the EaS-server on a publically available server and then import a webcalendar in Google by using the EaS-as proxy:

 `http://your-eas-server.domain.com/?url=http://your.squarespace.com/calendar?format=json`

+**Unfortunately EaS doesn't work on 32-bit systems right now, there's a fix on the way though!**

 ### Flags and runtime arguments
 ```